Keyboard shortcuts

 Blueberry Precision Club

-Blueberry Precision Club is a modernized mix of Blue Club, Precision Club, Cottontail Club, and new ideas from BTU.
-It is a 4-card major strong club system.
+Blueberry Precision Club is a modernized Precision Club mixing new ideas from BTU.
+It is a 5-card major strong club system.
 It is highly experimental and subject to change without notice.

 Hand evaluation